 The battery capacity is an approximate indication of how long the device will work uninterruptedly.
 The consumption of the entire capacity can be called a cycle.
 A cycle is one charge/discharge of a smartphone battery.

 The autonomy of the device is considered to be at a good level within 500 to 100 cycles.
 If the cycles are more than five hundred, then as a rule the smartphone or tablet no longer has as good battery life and tends to run down quickly.

 How to check Android battery health from the Settings menu

 The method is common for all Android phones, but since the models are different, some details may differ.
 Here’s how to check the battery on android through the Settings menu:

-- In the Settings app on your phone, select Battery.
-This option should be easy to find from the top tier menu, but you can also search for it by scrolling up the page to find the search bar
+- In the Settings app on your smartphone, select “Battery”.
+This option should be easy to find from the top tier menu, but you can also search for it by scrolling up the page to find the search bar.

-- If you want to force an app to close, or to disable it outright, tap one of the apps in this menu.
-You’ll then see the option to disable, force stop, or pick an optimization setting
+- If you want to force an app to close or disable it outright, tap one of the apps in this menu.
+You’ll then see the option to disable, force stop, or pick an optimization setting.